 Irritated, sweaty feet are not happy feet.
 Help them to relax (and detoxify) with a nice soak.
 Just make sure to dry your feet thoroughly afterwards.
 There are several all-natural products that are highly effective and smoothing.

 If you try all these tips and you’re still unable to figure out how to get rid of stinky feet, then it might be time to call in the professionals.
 Your doctor can assess your situation and determine if medical treatments might be effective.
 Some of the treatments available include prescription-strength antiperspirant, Iontophoresis treatment and Botox injections.

 Now that you’ve learned how to keep your feet from smelling, you can finally feel free to take off your shoes and put your feet up!
-And with a pair of Ejis dress socks, you can do it with confidence.
+And with a pair of Ejis dress socks (buy in our shop or on Amazon), you can do it with confidence.

 This article was originally published in June 2019, and updated in January 2020.